 The basic idea is that by modifying the FIR filter's constant coefficients, you can change the frequencies which the filter will attenuate.
-By increasing the number of taps, i.e., registers, you can improve the quality that a FIR filter can imitate any desired frequency response.
-You will create a band-pass filter, with eight taps using a predefined set of coefficients, and will use this filter in subsequent labs to create more complex audio processing applications.
+By increasing the number of taps, i.e., registers, you can improve the quality of the FIR filter for a specific frequency response.
+You will create a band-pass filter with eight taps using a predefined set of coefficients.
+We will use this filter in subsequent labs to create more complex audio processing applications.